METALS-Lead hits 2-1/2 month low on firm dollar and weak shares

 The downtrend is likely to last for another week or so and there would soon be opportunities to go long again, he said.

-* LEAD: Benchmark lead on the London Metal Exchange was down 2.1 percent at $2,450 a tonne by 1513 GMT, its weakest since Dec.
+* LEAD: Benchmark lead on the London Metal Exchange closed down 2.3 percent at $2,445 a tonne, its weakest since Dec.
 11. Lead was the biggest LME faller on Wednesday, retreating by 2.9 percent after LME inventories jumped by 12 percent.

 * CHINA: The market largely shrugged off positive data from the private Caixin/Markit Manufacturing Purchasing Managers’ Index (PMI) for February, which beat expectations to reach its highest in six months.
 A day earlier China’s official factory activity reading raised concerns of a sharper than expected slowdown.